basakturker/Word_probe_task/README.md

 # Word_probe_task
-A task to test how subject's mental state influence the way they explore the semantic space.
+A task to test how subject's mental state influences the way they explore the semantic space.